nice1013/MyProjects/Websites/Sites/Trade Websites/ReadMe.txt

 autotrading/
-	is the ugly guts of the beast. oh yeah. no fucking comments. what type of asshole writes 1000s of lines of code and doesn't put comments.
-ME! in 2012. fucking asshole.
+	is the ugly guts of the beast. oh yeah. no comments. what type of programmer writes 1000s of lines of code and doesn't put comments.
+ME! in 2012. bad programmer.

 Trade/
 	is a pretty layer on top of the autotrading.